synfinatic/aws-sso-cli/docs/quickstart.md

 There are three preferred ways of using `aws-sso` to make AWS API calls:

- 1. Use a helper script for selecting profiles by name with auto-complete
+ 1. Use the `aws-sso-profile` helper script for selecting profiles by name with auto-complete
  1. Use the [exec](commands.md#exec) command for the interactive search
  1. Use the `$AWS_PROFILE` variable